 6. Embrace eclecticism.

 There are so many beautiful design ingredients that went into making this Beacon Hill abode.
-We love the way Heidi Caillier blends rich-blue cabinets, patterned tile, and rustic wood elements into a kitchen that epitomizes eclectic-farmhouse style.
+We love the way Heidi Caillier blends rich, navy blue cabinets, patterned tile, and rustic wood elements into a kitchen that epitomizes eclectic-farmhouse style.
 Beyond the stunning interior design touches, it's also a thoughtful cook space as well.
 Classic subway tile covers the adjacent walls while open shelving stylishly acts as bonus storage, displaying picture-perfect pieces of dishware.

 7. Keep it cool.

-A cool gray and white color palette, and lots of natural light make this traditional L-shaped kitchen by Jean Stoffer Design feel au courant.
+A cool gray and white color palette and lots of natural light make this traditional L-shaped kitchen by Jean Stoffer Design feel au courant.
 Not to mention, the center island — with hidden compartments to store cookbooks and the like — is beyond clever.
 And a grand island with ample workspace doesn't hurt either.

 8. Give black and white a try.

-This sleek black-and-white kitchen remodel dreamed up by Shea of Studio McGee is a lesson in the right way to execute this popular trend.
-Featuring all of the essentials and complemented by brass hardware and white subway tile, the black cabinetry really stands out.
+This sleek black-and-white kitchen remodel dreamed up by Shea of Studio McGee is a lesson in the right way to execute a popular trend.
+Featuring all of the essentials, and complemented by brass hardware and white subway tile, the black cabinetry really stands out.
 Although it's a palette that looks fab in an L-shaped kitchen, keep in mind that this color combo would work equally well in a U-shaped design, or frankly, any culinary layout.

-Feeling a bit like a galley kitchen, this light and airy ambiance screams upscale beach house, as perfected by Cortney Bishop.
-The counter seating at the kitchen island is a laid-back alternative to a formal dining room, and takes advantage of the enviable natural light pouring in.
+Feeling a bit like a galley kitchen, this light and airy and minimalist setup screams upscale beach house, as perfected by Cortney Bishop.
+The counter seating at the kitchen island is a laid-back alternative to a formal dining room and takes advantage of the enviable natural light pouring in.
 Also, check out the incredible marble backsplash and simple, yet beautiful, white shiplap on the walls.
 If you need us, we'll be cooking in this kitchen.

 10. Create a casual dining area.